any-docs/css/content/guides/images/replaced_element_properties/index.md

 ## Using CSS with replaced elements

 CSS handles replaced elements specifically in some cases, like when calculating margins and some `auto` values.
 Only replaced elements can ever have {{glossary("intrinsic size", "intrinsic dimensions")}}.
-Some replaced elements, but not all, have intrinsic dimensions or a defined baseline, which is used by some CSS properties, such as {{cssxref("vertical-align")}}.
+Some replaced elements, but not all, have intrinsic dimensions or a defined baseline, which is used by some CSS properties, such as `vertical-align`.

 While document styles can set the size and position of replaced elements, document styles dont affect the replaced elements' content, with some exceptions: The [CSS images module](/guides/Images) includes properties which support controlling the positioning of the element's content within its box.